jjay1288/NetworkAttackProject/README.md

 #### I. Introduction

 ​	This scenario will demonstrate an attack against two target machines.
-The machines are installed per the source instructions in default configurations.
-Due to the nature of the process, the root username and passwords are known ahead of time, but will not be used unless they can be extracted from the machines themselves.
+The machines are installed according to the source instructions and are setup in default configurations.
+Due to the nature of the installation process, the root username and passwords are known ahead of time, but will not be used unless they can be ostensibly extracted from the machines themselves.

 ​	The target IP addresses were obtained by an Nmap host scan.

-​	The attack box has the latest release of Kali Linux, and has had Nessus, armitage, and a few other extra utilities installed.
+​	Kali Linux 2 is installed on the attacking machine, and has been updated to the latest release of the operating system and tools.